kinow/kinoshita.eti.br/_posts/2016-10-02-best-place-to-find-science-fiction-books-in-new-zealand.md

 ---
-title: 'Best place to find science fiction books in New Zealand'
-author: kinow
+date: 2016-10-02 21:57:03 +1300
+layout: post
 tags:
 - science-fiction
 - books
-category: 'blog'
-time: '21:57:03'
+title: Best place to find science fiction books in New Zealand
 ---

 Since I moved to New Zealand it has been hard to find good science fiction sections in the local book stores.
 I really miss the Livraria Cultura at Avenida Paulista, or the Saraiva Megastores.
 Whitcoulls and Paper Plus do a good job, but they have very few series, only recent releases, and you do not feel that cool environment while you browse the books.